Applications for public consultation are shown below, representations must be made as per the guidance on the linked and related pages.

 View or comment on licensing applications

-Local people are allowed to give their views on licensing decisions that may affect them, such as the sale of alcohol, regulated entertainment or late night refreshments.
+Local people are allowed to give their views on licensing applications by making a representation.
 Professionals such as the police, fire authorities, trading standards and environmental health officers are also able to scrutinise applications and take action if problems occur.

-You can comment on new applications for a licence or certificate, and you can also request a review of an existing licence or certificate of any premises that may be causing problems such as noise or other disturbances.
+You can make a representation on new applications for a licence or certificate, and you can also request a review of an existing licence or certificate of any premises that may be causing problems such as noise or other disturbances.

 - at the premises